wino6687/SWEpy/README.md

 2. Importing SWEpy fails, or pandas fails to find numpy.
 	- This seems to be an issue caused by numpy v1.15.0.
 I reverted back to 1.14.5 and reinstalled everything and it worked again.

-If you experience any other issues, do not hesistate to open an issue in this repo!
+If you experience any other issues, do not hesitate to open an issue in this repo!